initialcapacity/freshcloud/README.md

 ## A modern application platform.

-Fresh Cloud simplifies the creation of a modern application platform.
-The platform includes an image registry, continuous integration and delivery pipeline, and one or more application clusters all deployed on Kubernetes.
-Fresh Cloud includes a lightweight golang binary or command line interface that is packed with a default, yet highly customizable set of scripts for managing services and applications on Kubernetes.
+Fresh Cloud is a lightweight golang binary or command line interface (CLI) that simplifies the creation of a modern application platform on Kubernetes.
+The `freshctl` CLI is packed with a default, yet highly customizable set of scripts for managing services, application pipelines and production applications on Kubernetes.
-The current `freshctl` binary supports Google's Cloud Platform.

-The original Fresh Cloud article with step-by-step instructions in *bash* can be found here [freshcloud.com](https://www.freshcloud.com).
+The original Fresh Cloud article with step-by-step instructions in Bash can be found here [freshcloud.com](https://www.freshcloud.com).

 ## Getting started